nebuly-ai/optimate/apps/accelerate/speedster/README.md

 # **Community**

-- **[Discord](https://discord.gg/RbeQMu886J)**: best for sharing your projects, hanging out with the community and learning about AI acceleration.
+We’re developing `Speedster` for and together with our community, so plase get in touch on GitHub or Discord.

-- **[GitHub issues](https://github.com/nebuly-ai/nebullvm/issues)**: ideal for suggesting new acceleration components, requesting new features, and reporting bugs and improvements.
+• **[GitHub issues](https://github.com/nebuly-ai/nebullvm/issues)**: suggest new acceleration components, request new features, and report bugs and improvements.
+• **[Discord](https://discord.gg/RbeQMu886J)**: learn about AI acceleration, share exciting projects and hang out with our global community.

-We’re developing `Speedster` together with our community so the best way to get started is to pick a `good-first issue`.
+The best way to get started is to pick a good-first issue.
 Please read our [contribution guidelines](https://docs.nebuly.com/welcome/questions-and-contributions) for a deep dive on how to best contribute to our project!

 Don't forget to leave a star ⭐ to support the project and happy acceleration 🚀